 We’ve visited the park twice, the first time in 2009 and the last in January 2019.
 Honestly, the games are not a lot, and sometimes they are difficult to spot because of the high grass.
 In the dry season, the landscape is barren, and there are no waterholes that attract animals.

-If you have already seen other national parks around Africa, you will not be so delighted because the sightings are not a lot.
-In the Mweya area there are lions as well, but obviously, you have to be lucky to view them.
+If you have already visited other national parks around Africa like Masai Mara, Serengeti or Kruger, you will not be so delighted because the sightings are not a lot.
+In the Mweya area, there are lions, but you have to be lucky to spot them.
 It is not that easy because the park is vast, the grass is tall, and they usually rest ”perched” on the small and dense acacia trees to find repair from the heat.
 We can’t complain anyway since the first time in the Park we spotted four lions, while the second time we saw a baby lion walking in the tall grass and one adult resting on the acacia trees.
-Our driver-professional guide told us with a beaming smile that Queen Elizabeth Park is huge, but it’s only grass, “not a whiff of an animal”.
+Our driver (a professional guide) told us with a beaming smile that Queen Elizabeth Park is huge, but it’s only grass and “not a whiff of an animal”.